 Determine whether tags that already contain the requested subtag will be ignored, or will have their values changed.

 Determine the scope of the addition.
-All tags matching name of the selected will be replaced, if they are in the selected scope.
+All tags matching the name of the selected will be replaced if they are in the selected scope.
 Scopes available include the current file, the entire project, or a specified directory or module.
 Directory scopes can either include sub-directories, or not, based on whether the Recursively checkbox is selected.
 If the Limit to files with DTD:... checkbox is selected, the scope will be limited to those files with the same DOCTYPE as the current file.

 Click Preview button to make WebStorm to search for usages of the selected subtag Find window.